LeoBrait/metagenomic_public_database/README.md

 **warning: None of the present data should be shared or used without the consent of the supervisor Dr. Pedro Meirelles.**
 ## Introduction

-The BIOME metagenomic public database contains 5272 metagenomic samples collected from MG-RAST and NCBI databases.
+The BIOME metagenomic public database contains N?? metagenomic samples collected from MG-RAST and NCBI databases.
 The samples were recategorized based on two methods, the authoral BIOME classification and the IUCN classification.
-These datbase comprimises other works of the lab, such as:
+This database comprimises other works of the lab, such as:
 - [Aquifers Landscapes](https://github.com/MeirellesLab/aquifer_metagenomes)
 - [New Microbial Keystones](https://github.com/MeirellesLab/keystones_paper)